AaronDavidSchneider/chemcomp_wiki/doc/source/File-Structure/Job-File.rst

 Job.yaml
 ^^^^^^^^
 Job files can be used for grid simulations where all parameters that are searched on are combined with each other.
+The idea is that you have several par_{i} sections in the job.yaml that each overwrite one config parameter.
+We use np.meshgrid under the hood to combine all possible parameters.

 .. code-block :: yaml